Ryan Peterson MD

 Director of Housing

 Although he arrived in Los Angeles from Akron Ohio in 2016, it wasn’t until 2017 that Danny Shaw got clean and sober.
-The turning point in his story involved waking up in a hospital having almost died himself, entrenched in psychosis with MRSA on his face.
+The turning point in his story involved waking up in a hospital having almost died himself, and realized he needed a new way to live.
 It was this pivotal moment in his life that led him first into detox and then into treatment and finally to Westwind’s own Maryland house where he began as a House Manager before growing into the role of Technician and, ultimately, into the position he holds today.

 Passionate about evolving into the operations side of treatment, Danny’s goal is to continue working on the housing side of things, making client care his specialty.
 Danny can often be found taking clients out on hikes and walk-abouts as he fields their housing concerns and helps them reacclimate themselves to the outside world.
 “It’s all about the baby steps,” he says.
 “I can’t begin to tell you how many Westwind Alumni go on to become captains of industry, and I’m thrilled to have been part of that process from the front end of their recovery, if only by serving as proof of what is possible when you make the commitment to change; because if nothing changes, then nothing changes.”